Blog/startup insights/AI for Fintech. Be the One to Change the Industry

 A lot of sensitive data to process

-Financial information is just as intimate as one’s medical history or personal life.
+Financial information is just as sensitive as one’s medical history or personal life.
 And if you want to scale, you will have to deal with a lot of it, whether in B2B or B2C models.
 This means you have to keep your algorithms secure by design and pay extra attention to hacker-proofing your processes and databases.
 Not to mention that analyzing this will require serious optimization efforts to ensure a smooth user experience.

 Compliance